Paul Castellano: Succession

 You guys got to stop acting like cowboys – acting wild.
 You're going to be with us now.
 If anyone is going to get killed, you have to clear it with us.

 Castellano also forged an alliance with the Cherry Hill Gambinos, a group of Sicilian heroin importers and distributors in New Jersey, also for use as gunmen.
 With the Westies and the Cherry Hill Gambinos, Castellano commanded a small army of capable killers.

 In September 1980, Castellano allegedly ordered the murder of his former son-in-law, Frank Amato, for physically abusing his wife, Castellano's daughter Connie, when they were married.
-According to FBI documents, DeMeo murdered Amato, cut up his body and disposed of the remains at sea.
-The following year, Perdue, the alleged cause of the 1975 Borelli murder, approached Castellano for help in thwarting a unionization drive at a Perdue facility in Virginia.
+According to FBI documents, DeMeo murdered Amato, dismembered his body and disposed of the remains at sea.
+The following year, Frank Perdue, the alleged cause of the 1975 Borelli murder, approached Castellano for help in thwarting a unionization drive at a Perdue Farms facility in Virginia.
 However, according to Perdue, the two men never made a final agreement.

-At the height of his power, Castellano built a lavish 17-room mansion on a ridgeline in Todt Hill on Staten Island.
+At the height of his power, Castellano built a lavish seventeen-room mansion on a ridgeline in Todt Hill on Staten Island.
 Designed to resemble the White House in Washington, D.C., the mansion featured Carrara marble, an Olympic-size swimming pool and an English garden.
 Castellano engaged in an affair with his live-in Colombian maid, Gloria Olarte.
-Castellano became a recluse and rarely ventured outside the mansion, requiring his capos to visit the residence to give information and receive orders.
+He became a recluse and rarely ventured outside the mansion, requiring his captains to visit the residence to give information and receive orders.
 When not entertaining guests, Castellano wore satin and silk dressing gowns and velvet slippers around the house.

-John Gotti, a former protégé of Dellacroce, became deeply dissatisfied with Castellano's leadership, regarding the boss as being too isolated and greedy.
-Like other members of the family he disliked Castellano on a personal level, feeling he lacked street credibility.
+John Gotti, a protégé of Dellacroce, became deeply dissatisfied with Castellano's leadership, regarding the boss as being too isolated and greedy.
+Like other members of the Gambino family, he also disliked Castellano on a personal level, feeling he lacked street credibility.
 Gotti also had an economic interest: he had a long-running dispute with Castellano on the split Gotti took from hijackings at John F. Kennedy International Airport.
 Furthermore, Gotti was rumored to be expanding into drug dealing, a lucrative trade Castellano had banned under threat of death.

 Legal problems

 In January 1983, Castellano allegedly ordered the murder of DeMeo, who was found shot to death in the trunk of his Cadillac.
 Two months later, the FBI obtained a warrant to install secret listening devices in Castellano's mansion.
-Waiting until he went on vacation to Florida, agents drugged his watchdogs, disabled his security system, and planted devices in the dining and living rooms.
+Waiting until he went on vacation to Florida, agents drugged his watchdogs, disabled his security system and planted devices in the dining and living rooms.
 These devices provided law enforcement with a wealth of incriminating information on Castellano.

-In August 1983, Gambino members Angelo Ruggiero and Gene Gotti were arrested for dealing heroin, based primarily on recordings from a device in Ruggiero's house.
-Castellano demanded transcripts of the tapes, and when Ruggiero refused he threatened to demote Gotti.
+In August 1983, Gambino members Angelo Ruggiero and Gene Gotti (brother to John Gotti) were arrested for dealing heroin, based primarily on recordings from a device in Ruggiero's house.
+Castellano demanded transcripts of the tapes, and when Ruggiero refused he threatened to demote John Gotti.